-Social networking used to mean going to the PTA, asking for referrals at church on Sunday, going to a rotary meeting, or hanging out at your kids sporting events or even at the country club.
+Social networking, in the past, meant going to the PTA, asking for referrals at church on Sunday, going to a rotary meeting or hanging out at your kid's sporting events or even at the country club.
 Today social networking is global in scope, can be very specialized, and continues to rapidly evolve.
 It's important to learn how to use social networking tools and websites as another source for prospects.

-Below is a sample list of the types of social networking sites that can be used for sourcing talent.
-Through review and frequent use, you'll figure out which sites are best for reaching the networks of people that best fit your talent pipeline needs.
+Below is a sample of social networking sites.

+With review and frequent use, you'll figure out which ones are best for reaching the people that best fit your talent needs.

+LinkedIn:

+network through colleagues, classmates and clients.

+Plaxo:

+An online address book and social networking service that provides automatic updating of contact information.

+Facebook:

+Users can join networks organized by city, workplace, school, and region to connect and interact with others.

+MySpace:

+A social networking website with an interactive, user-submitted network of friends, personal profiles, blogs, groups, photos, music and more.

+Fons

-- LinkedIn Network through colleagues, classmates and clients. - Plaxo An online address book and social networking service that provides automatic updating of contact information. - Facebook - Users can join networks organized by city, workplace, school, and region to connect and interact with other people. - MySpace A social networking website with an interactive, usersubmitted network of friends, personal profiles, blogs, groups, photos, music and more. - Eons - An online community for spirited Baby Boomers who want to explore their passions, keep in touch with friends, and connect with interesting people. - Twitter A social messaging utility for staying connected in real-time through textbased posts of up to 140 characters in length.
+An online community for spirited Baby Boomers who want to explore their passions, keep in touch with friends, and connect with interesting people.

+Twitter:

+A social messaging utility for staying connected in real-time through text-based posts of up to 140 characters.

-Although the Internet is chock full of really exciting networking opportunities, it's important to remember that some of the best networking is still done face-to-face or over the phone.
-None of the social networking tools available today should be considered a substitute for traditional networking and in-person communication.
-There's just no substitute for picking up the phone and calling or better yet scheduling an appointment for lunch with someone whom you're trying to convince to interview with and/or join your organization.
+Although the internet is chock full of exciting networking opportunities, it's important to remember that some of the best networking is still done faceto-face or over the phone.
+Social networking tools are no substitute for traditional networking and in-person communication.

+There's no substitute for calling, or better yet, scheduling an appointment for lunch with someone whom you're trying to convince to interview with and/or join your organization.